IncLab Team

 Bachelors of Science, Biomedical Sciences and Psychology, Carnegie Mellon University, 2015

-Cindy Asencio Arroyo is a doctoral student in the Counseling Psychology program at Teachers College, Columbia University.
+Cindy Asencio Arroyo is a second-year doctoral student in the Counseling Psychology program at Teachers College, Columbia University.
 Prior to pursuing her doctoral studies, she worked as a full-time bilingual mental health counselor in a community mental health care clinic in Brooklyn, NY.
-As a team member of IncLab: Critical Counseling Psychology Research for Social Inclusion, she researches the presence and impact of whiteness, as a sociopolitical force, in psychological research and practice.
-Cindy’s additional research interests include critical analysis of counseling practices, intersections of social class and psychotherapy, psychopolitical literacy development, and the impact of political, social, and economic forces in the counseling space.
+Cindy’s research interests include the critical analysis of psychotherapy practices, intersections of social class and psychotherapy, classism and social exclusion, whiteness in psychological theory and practice, and the development of psychopolitical consciousness among mental health practitioners and trainees.

 Cindy is an avid non-fiction reader, hiker, tea connoisseur, Letterboxd member, and dessert enthusiast.